 With free apps, there is literally zero download threshold.
 Nothing is standing in the way of the user.
 They can download your App on a whim, test it out and decide if they like it.
 Free Apps generally receive more downloads than paid Apps.

-There are a few ways you can monetise your free App, but I’ll describe what we suggest to our customers.
-Firstly, you can include In-App ads, so when a users clicks on an advert in your App, you’ll get paid for it.
+There are a few ways you can monetize your free App, but I’ll describe what we suggest to our customers.
+Firstly, you can include In-App ads, so when a user clicks on an advert in your App, you’ll get paid for it.

 If you own a Directory App that features local businesses, you can charge them being on the App itself, and promote them via Push Notifications at another cost.
 Whether this is a one-off or set up to be recurring.
 Use Geo-Fencing to send notifications to App users when they walk by a featured business or through the area.
 The business can also be promoted on a highlighted “featured” section to draw user’s attention.